SJTU-PLV/nominal-compcert-popl22-artifact/response1.md

 First and foremost, we don't think there is a password for sudo.
 Could the reviewer check it again and let us know if there is any problem with sudo?

 The following are instructions for reproducing the results of Table 1 and 2.
 Note that we continued to work on this artifact after we submitted the paper.
-Therefore, some results are slightly different from those in the paper (specifically, the 'Stack-Aware Nominal CompCert').
+Therefore, some results are slightly different from those in the paper.

 All the commands in the following instructions should be executed under the directory 'nominal-compcert-popl22-artifact'.